xenloops/talk-dogfood-pipeline-cd/secrets_mgmt.md

 ## A better solution: the Jenkins [Credentials plugin](https://plugins.jenkins.io/credentials)

-* A UI for users to manage the credentials available to Jenkins.
+* A UI for users to manage the credentials available to Jenkins
+* Internal
-* Integrates with internal or external credentials stores.
+* Also integrates with external credentials stores
 * Easy password rotation!
 (Employee change, password leak, IT-imposed change)